-The depth profile methodology was repeated and measurements taken for dissolved oxygen.
+The depth profile methodology was repeated to measure dissolved oxygen.
 This allowed us to see how the oxygen concentrations changed throughout the water column.
 We also used the dissolved oxygen and volume at each depth to calculate a volume weighted average.
 The trend line shows that over our testing history, the dissolved oxygen of the entire lake increased.